bablr-lang/dev/docs/getting-started.md

 Now that you have the code checked out try running a basic example.

-- `node dev/play`
+- `node play`

-Now try editing `dev/play/fixture.js` to parse something different!
+Now try editing `play/fixture.js` to parse something different!